GSathish/eece211/k-Equality.md

 }
 ```

-In other words, the default meaning of equals() is the same as referential equality.
+In other words, the default meaning of `equals()` is the same as referential equality.
 For immutable data types, this is almost always wrong.
-So you have to **override** the equals() method, replacing it with your own implementation.
+So you have to **override** the `equals()` method, replacing it with your own implementation.

-Here's our first try for Duration:
+Here's our first try for `Duration`:

 ```java
 public class Duration {